ispikit/ispikit-unity/README.md

 * Waveform: During recording, waveform callbacks can be used to draw and display the recorded audio.
 * Pitch tracking: During recording, pitch callbacks can be used to plot user's pitch contour (intonation).
 * Local-only: Everything happens locally, no network call made.
 * Cross-platform: compatible with all iOS device architectures and Android (ARM and Intel architectures).
+It also includes a Mac OSX build that can be used for development (in the editor or as a standalone Mac OSX app).

 ## 2. Content